miggtorr/VGCDreamEngine/README.md

 # Requirements

 - macOS 14 Sonoma or higher.
 Compiled for Apple Silicon.
-Not tested on Intel Macs.
+Not tested on Intel Macs (Rosetta).
 - An intenet connection is required when adding a Pokémon to a Roster for the first time, as its data is downloaded and cached from the PokéAPI.
 If a Pokemon has already been cached, no connection is required.
 - The UI is configured for macOS Dark Mode.
 It will still work in Light Mode, but some parts of the UI may look strange or be difficult to read.